accel-sim/gpu-app-collection/README.md

 ```
 - We did not wite many of these application suites - but we have tried to mainain their original structure
 and copyright information.
 If you use the apps in the suite with this infrastructure be sure to cite both
+the original paper the introduced the benchmark suite in question (i.e. the Che IISWC 2009 paper for Rodinia, etc...)
-the Accel-Sim paper that introduces the build infrastructure, and indicate which version (i.e. label or commit#)
+and Accel-Sim paper that introduces the build infrastructure, indicating which version (i.e. label or commit#)
-of this repo you used in your paper:
+of this repo you used so that others can repoduce your results:
 ```
 Mahmoud Khairy, Zhensheng Shen, Tor M. Aamodt, Timothy G. Rogers,
 Accel-Sim: An Extensible Simulation Framework for Validated GPU Modeling, in 2020 ACM/IEEE 47th Annual International Symposium on Computer Architecture (ISCA)
 ```
 - This suite works easiest when launching work with Accel-Sim Framework: https://github.com/accel-sim/accel-sim-framework
+- The clean operation for many of these benchmark suites it not great...
+As a result if you truly want to clean we recommend you rm -rf the entire directory for the suite you want cleaned and perform a fresh git checkout of that folder.
+This is particularly important if you are trying to build for different versions of CUDA using the same directory.

 #### ./benchmarks/data_dirs